mauriciotogneri/green-coffee/README.md

 }
 ```

-This is how it looks when you run your instrumentation tests:
+This is how it looks when you run a more complex instrumentation test:

 ![Example](http://i.imgur.com/4rMK1KK.gif)

 ## Step definitions